richard-vh/CDE_123_HandsOnLab/step_by_step_guides/english/01-architecture.md

 ![alt text](../../img/cdp_lp_0.png)

-The CDE Landing Page allows you to access, create and manage CDE Virtual Clusters.
-Within each CDE Virtual Cluster you can  create, monitor and troubleshoot Spark and Airflow Jobs.
+The CDE Landing Page allows you to access, create and manage CDE Services and Virtual Clusters.
+Within each CDE Service you can deploy one or more CDE Virtual Cluster.
+In the Virtual Cluster you can create, monitor and troubleshoot Spark and Airflow Jobs.

-The Virtual Cluster is pegged to the CDP Environment.
-Each CDE Virtual Cluster is mapped to at most one CDP Environment while a CDP Environment can map to one or more Virtual Cluster.
+The CDE Service is pegged to the CDP Environment.
+Each CDE Service is mapped to at most one CDP Environment while a CDP Environment can map to one or more CDE Services.

 These are the most important components in the CDE Service: